MachoGoldRam/E6-Images-To-Dataset/README.md

 To always use a specific configuration, copy "EXAMPLE.BAT" with a different name and change the fourth line of your copy to your command.

 > [!NOTE]
-> The folder might get locked by COM Shell Host.
-Terminate the process from task manager to manipulate it.
+> The folder might get locked by `dllhost.exe`.
+Terminate it's process from task manager to be able to manipulate the folder again.